Assemblies in .NET

 The assembly's identity (its name and version).

-A file table describing all the other files that make up the assembly, such as other assemblies you created that your .exe or .dll file relies on, or even bitmap or Readme files.
+A file table describing all the other files that make up the assembly, such as other assemblies you created that your .exe or .dll file relies on, bitmap files, or Readme files.

-An assembly reference list, which is a list of all external dependencies — .dlls or other files your application needs that may have been created by someone else.
+An assembly reference list, which is a list of all external dependencies, such as .dlls or other files.
 Assembly references contain references to both global and private objects.
 Global objects are available to all other applications.
-In .NET Core, they are coupled with a particular .NET Core runtime.
-In .NET Framework, they reside in the global assembly cache.
-The System.IO namespace is an example of an assembly in the global assembly cache.
-Private objects must be in a directory at either the same level as or below the directory in which your application is installed.
+In .NET Core, global objects are coupled with a particular .NET Core runtime.
+In .NET Framework, global objects reside in the global assembly cache (GAC).
+System.IO.dll is an example of an assembly in the GAC.
+Private objects must be in a directory level at or below the directory in which your app is installed.

 Because assemblies contain information about content, versioning, and dependencies, the applications that use them needn't rely on external sources, such as the registry on Windows systems, to function properly.
 Assemblies reduce .dll conflicts and make your applications more reliable and easier to deploy.
 In many cases, you can install a .NET-based application simply by copying its files to the target computer.
-For more information, see Assembly Manifest.
+For more information, see Assembly manifest.

-To use an assembly, you must add a reference to it.
-Next, you can use the using directive for C# or Imports statement for Visual Basic to choose the namespace of the items you want to use.
-Once an assembly is referenced and imported, all the accessible types, properties, methods, and other members of its namespaces are available to your application as if their code were part of your source file.
+To use an assembly in an application, you must add a reference to it.
+Once an assembly is referenced, all the accessible types, properties, methods, and other members of its namespaces are available to your application as if their code were part of your source file.

 Most assemblies from the .NET Class Library are referenced automatically.
-In some cases, though, a system assembly may not automatically be referenced.
-In .NET Core, you can add a reference to the NuGet package that contains the assembly either by using NuGet Package Manager in Visual Studio, or add a <PackageReference> element for the assembly to the .csproj or .vbproj project.
+If a system assembly isn't automatically referenced, for .NET Core, you can add a reference to the NuGet package that contains the assembly.
+Either use the NuGet Package Manager in Visual Studio, or add a <PackageReference> element for the assembly to the .csproj or .vbproj project.
 In .NET Framework, you can add a reference to the assembly by using the Add Reference dialog in Visual Studio, or by using the